Home » Blog » Seasonal Activities » Summer » 25 Fun Summer Music Activities that Kids, Parents, and Teachers Will Love

 Write and Perform a Play

 Sometimes, all it takes to overcome summer boredom is a few simple prompts that ignite creativity.
-Provide your kids with ideas to create their own plays.
+Provide your kids with some basic ideas and let them create their own plays.

 Music Activities for Elementary Students | Summer Activities for Learning at Home, Camp, or School